 params object into the same query string you saw earlier, putting the request on the wire.

-Now that you have a service that can query the Wikipedia API turn to the component (template and class) that takes user input and displays search results.
+Now that you have a service that can query the Wikipedia API, turn your attention to the component (template and class) that takes user input and displays search results.

 The template presents an

 <input> element search box to gather search terms from the user,

 and calls a

 search(term) method delegates to the

 WikipediaService, which returns an

 Instead of subscribing to the observable inside the component, as in the